Right-bank uprising (1664–1665): Second phase

 Stefan Czarniecki arrived with his 22,000–25,000 troops and 10,000–15,000 Tatars.
 On April 7, Czarniecki with his 2,000 troops attacked Ivan Sirko and Grigory Kosagov who led 390 troops, but his attack was repelled.
 During April 7-13, Czerniecki besieged Buzhin, but was again repelled.

 Throughout May, Polish-led forces launched several assaults near Kaniv.
 On May 21, Polish forces attacked the convoys of the Cossack-Russian army led by Ivan Bryukhovetsky and Pyotr Skuratov, but were repelled.
 On May 22, the Polish-Cossack-Crimean army led by Stefan Czarnecki, John III Sobieski and Pavlo Teteria attacked the Cossack-Russian forces of Skuratov and Bryukhovetsky, but were again repelled.
 On May 29, Czarnecki's army unsuccessfully attacked Russian forces.
 In these failed assaults, Polish-led forces suffered 6,000 killed.
 On June 1, temporary ceasefire was signed.
 Despite these successes, it was no longer possible to occupy Right-Bank after arrival of Polish reinforcements, Cossack-Russian forces were going through withdrawal while being forced to fight battles in process.

 On July, Zaporozhian Cossacks and Kalmyks led by Ataman Sirko plundered several Tatar settlements in the lands of Budjak Horde, then proceeded to return with loot, passing near Saradzhin.
 Battle in the Sarajinsky Forest in 1664.
 The Crimean Tatars under Khan-Mambet Shirin and the Polish detachments of W. Leszczyński and S. Machowski (3-4 thousand men), having learned about the advance of the Zaporizhian-Kalmyk detachment under Ivan Sirko (2,500 Zaporizhians and 300 Kalmyks), set up an ambush against them.
 Sirko later withdrew from Right-Bank Ukraine to take part in campaigns against the Crimean Khanate.

 On July 7, Czarniecki besieged Stavishche, defeating Right-Bank rebels and Briukhovetsky's Cossacks.
 On October 21, Stefan Czarnecki and Pavlo Teteria besieged the Kosagov's forces in Medvedovka and assaulted it for 4 weeks.
 In November, the siege of Medvedovka was lifted and the Cossack-Russian forces retreated.
 On December 12, near Starobor, Kosagov's forces defeated Polish-Cossack forces.
 At the end of December, Andrei Bogomaz's Cossacks recaptured Uman and freed Russian prisoners.
 Afterwards, Cossack-Russian forces fully withdrew from Right-Bank Ukraine.
 In January 1665, Right-Bank rebels made their last attempt to resist Polish rule, revolting in Stavyshche and taking it over.
-Despite their effort, Stefan Czarniecki eventually suppressed the uprising, but he was unable to recover from the wounds he received.
+Despite their effort, Stefan Czarniecki eventually suppressed the revolt.
+However, he was unable to recover from the wounds he received at Lysianka.

 Massacres and repressions

 Right-Bank rebels massacred Poles and Jews during the uprising.
-Stefan Czarniecki massacred 116,000 civilians during his pacifications of Stavishche, where he was wounded.
+According to Stefan Czarniecki, his forces massacred 100,000 civilians.
 Crimean Tatars took civilians captive, but were unable to take them to Crimea due to Sirko's Cossacks blocking the paths there, which also prevented the arrival of Tatar reinforcements.